poenmasem/GetPrivacy/README.md

 Get Google search results, but without any ads, javascript, AMP links, cookies, or IP address tracking

 ### ● &nbsp; Antivirus
 Windows defender should be more than enough for virus protection, combined with [Malwarebytes](https://www.malwarebytes.com/) as an extra precaution.
 You do not need paid antiviruses, nor is it recommended to pirate any paid antiviruses.
 But this Guide removes Windows Defender to prevent data collection.
-Even Malwarebytes can collect them.
+Even Malwarebytes can collect data.
 You don't need any Anti-Virus if you browse the internet safely.
 Install browser add-ons(Given in this guide) that protect you from malicious links.

 * [av-comparatives.org](https://www.av-comparatives.org/) - Antivirus protection tests
 * [VirusTotal.com](https://www.virustotal.com/) - Web service that scans files and URLs with various anti-virus engines